kartik-v/yii2-widgets/README.md

 The parameters to pass are:

 - `type` The affix content type.
 Must be either `menu` or `body`.
 Defaults to `menu`
 - `items`: The affix content items as an array.
-Check the affix details for usage and demo.
+Check the [affix combined usage](http://demos.krajee.com/widget-details/affix#affix-menu-body) for a detailed example.

 ### Demo